jberryman/dilly.js/README.md

     other_stuff;

-a list comprehension-style `guard` function:
+A list comprehension-style `guard` function:

     withDelay(1000).endingWith( function(){console.log("done")} )
         .for("x",1,5)